 The ‘unqualified’ candidates will then need to be thanked and informed they have not been successful.
 A quick note here; not responding can impact brand perceptions, so do think carefully about this point if you choose not to reply.

 Once you’ve created a shortlist, you then need to inform the successful candidates and arrange interviews.

-From our calculations, we’ve estimated that just getting to the pre-interview stage will take around 31 hours, which is equivalent to a day of new business or an employee’s day rate over three days.
+From our calculations, in this current climate, we’ve estimated that just getting to the pre-interview stage will take around 40 hours, which is equivalent to two days of new business or an employee’s day rate over four days.
 Time they could have spent pursuing new business, keeping existing clients engaged or meeting deadlines.

 Yes, recruitment is time-consuming, but it boils down to whether it’s better spend to focus your time on interviewing a shortlist of informed candidates or carrying additional hours by running the whole process in-house.